 - Better chances of pregnant women carrying their baby to term

-Finally, some tips my doc offered (not for the first time)
+Finally, some Dental Information my doc offered (not for the first time).

 - Don’t saw at your teeth while flossing